Streamerbot/docs/streamerbot/3.api/1.sub-actions/core/actions/set-sub-action-weight.md

     required: true
     description: Choose the specific sub-action you wish to modify
   - name: Weight
-    type: float
+    type: Number
     required: true
     description: |
-      Sets the new "weight" for the selected sub-action, which is the probability, relative to the other subactions' weights, that the subaction will be chosen.
-For example, if all subaction weights are the same, then they will all be equally likely.
-If one subaction's weight is double another's, then that subaction will be chosen twice as often.
+      Sets the new "weight" for the selected sub-action, which is the probability, relative to the other sub-actions' weights, that the sub-action will be chosen.

+      For example, if all sub-action weights are the same, then they will all be equally likely to execute.

+      If one sub-action's weight is double another's, then that sub-action will be chosen twice as often.
 ---

 ::tip
-Only applies to subactions of an Action or sub-action group that is set to Random.
+Only applies to sub-actions of an Action or sub-action group that is set to Random.
 ::